DarkArtLabs/AD9744-Ersatz-Eval-Board-Rev.-A/Documents/AD9744 Ersatz Eval Board Rev. A Assembly and User Guide.md

 # Assembly & User Guide

-This guide is broken into two parts, the first is a guide on assemblying and soldering the board together.
+This guide is broken into two parts, the first is a guide on assembling and soldering the board together.
 The second part describes how to use the AD9744 ersatz eval board.

 ## Assembly Guide

 > [!IMPORTANT]
-> Hand assembly of this board is not reccomended for those new to SMD soldering.
+> Hand assembly of this board is not recommended for those new to SMD soldering.
 This guide assumes the user knows how to solder and has the proper equipment to proceed.

-The general assembly process will be to install the DAC, next the small passives and LED, then the large SMD parts, and finally the through-holer parts.
+The general assembly process will be to install the DAC, next the small passives and LED, then the large SMD parts, and finally the through-hole parts.

   1. Solder in U1 (AD9744), verify pin 1 is up and to the left